 - Your pricing.
 Here, you define the levels of your pricing and your gross margin levels.

 - Resources for finding information related to your target market.
 If you have access to a professional market analysis or information you’ve received from a news article or a trade magazine, explain where you gathered your information from.

 - Media you’ll use to reach your target audience.
-These sources may include print or online publications, radio or television broadcasts, or any other credible source that may have influence.
+These sources may include print or online publications.
+Also, radio or television broadcasts, or any other credible source that may have influence.

 - Market test results.
 When you include information about any of the market tests you’ve completed for your business plan, you must be sure to focus on only the results of these tests.
 Then list the details in the appendix.

 Market test results may include, but aren’t limited to, the potential customers you contacted, any information or tastings you gave to prospective customers, and the target market’s desire to purchase your food at varied prices.

 - Evaluation of your competition.
 When you’re doing a competitive analysis for the market analysis section, you need to identify your competition by researching food trucks with similar menus as your own.
 Food trucks all try to attain the same market segment in each geographic region.
 Understanding how many trucks navigate the streets of your city is key to your analysis.

 RELATED: Competitive Analysis: Checking On Your Food Truck Competition

 After you have this information, assess the strengths and weaknesses of the top food trucks in your area.
 The next step is to identify any barriers which may hinder you as you enter the market.

 RELATED: Developing a SWOT Analysis for Your Mobile Food Business